-The existing greenhouse proposed for cannabis cultivation is not air tight.
+The existing greenhouses utilized for cannabis cultivation are not air tight.
 Temperatures necessary for healthy plant cultivation are presently achieved by venting warm air through mechanical vents on the roof.
 As a consequence, traditional carbon filtration of odors from vented air via negative pressure is not feasible.
-A partial vacuum cannot be practically achieved within the existing greenhouse to capture air and avoid venting.
+A partial vacuum cannot be practically achieved within the existing greenhouses to capture air and avoid venting.

-Accordingly, Everbloom proposes installing a recently developed odor control technology known as a Regenerative Carbon Scrubber System (RCSS) (developed by Envinity Group).
+Accordingly, Creekside Blooms proposes installing a recently developed odor control technology known as a Regenerative Carbon Scrubber System (RCSS) developed by Envinity Group.